Prepare your pool for the winter

 - Step 7: Drain the system

-Scroll on to read the seven simple steps that will help you winterize your lovely pool for the chilly months, and also why you should not drain your pool completely for the winter.
+Scroll on to read the seven simple steps to winterize your lovely pool for the chilly months and why you should not drain it completely.

 Contents